-Status: Fairly common regular spring and fall migrant west and extreme west-central, rare casual elsewhere.
+Status: Fairly common regular spring and fall migrant west and west-central, rare casual elsewhere.
 Fairly common regular breeder west and extreme southwest.

 Hybrid zone between Baltimore and Bullock’s orioles shown in the area with cross-hatching with pure Bullock’s Orioles occurring in western Nebraska west of the dashed line.